jheidenr/cse15l-lab-reports/lab-report-2-week-4.md

 The correct output would be an empty arraylist.

 ## Reflection
 This symptom was produced from the fact that our code had no way to distinguish an image file from a valid link.
-The failure-inducing input had the correct formatting for a link, but an invalid link inside of the parentheses; so we updated our code to include a system to scan the interior of the parentheses for any image tags (such as "*.png*" or "*.jpeg*").
+The failure-inducing input had the correct formatting for a link, but an invalid link inside of the parentheses; so we updated our code to include a system to scan the interior of the parentheses for any image tags (such as *.png* or *.jpeg*).

 # Change 2